How to run high availability Mosquitto on Kubernetes

 name: config

-You can test your automations working through rollout restarts and enjoy increased robustness of your home automations.
+You can test your are automations working through rollout restarts and enjoy increased robustness of your home automations.